How the Long Term Disability Insurance Company Uses Vague Terms To Deny Your Claim

 An example of this in practice is when a denial letter says "a claimant is disabled if they are incapable of performing all of their essential job tasks."
 However, your policy says "a claimant is disabled if they are incapable of performing at least one of their essential job tasks."
 So they use a phrase that's not even in your policy to exclude you from benefits.
 And who would notice that?

-The insurance company is hoping you won't notice this switch-a-roo, and you will be too frustrated to push forward with your appeal.
+The insurance company is hoping you won't notice this switch, and you will be too frustrated to push forward with your appeal.
 Denying claims at the outset is one of the tactics insurance companies use all the time in order to keep their claim rates down.
-Oftentimes it takes getting an attorney who isn't intimidated by these tactics to move forward with your case.
+It takes getting an aggressive long term disability attorney who isn't intimidated by these tactics to move forward with your case.
 An effective long term disability lawyer will force the insurance company to abide by their actual terms.